Terrorism in Malaysia: Post-independence and until present

-War on Terror and Islamic extremism
+War on terror and Islamic extremism

 In July 2000, an Islamic militant group called Al-Ma'unah stole weapons from a Malaysian Army camp in an attempt to overthrow the Malaysian Government.
-The group was later cornered in the village of Sauk, Perak and was involved in a stand-off the against the Malaysian Army and Royal Malaysian Police forces.
+The group was later cornered in the village of Sauk, Perak and was involved in a stand-off against the Malaysian Army and Royal Malaysian Police forces.
 Following a five-day standoff, the siege came to an end when Malaysian security forces, including the army 22nd Grup Gerak Khas (22nd GGK) and police VAT 69 Pasukan Gerakan Khas, stormed the camp in Operation Dawn.

 On 6 April 2015, Malaysian authorities arrested seventeen suspected militants who were involved in an alleged terror plot in the capital Kuala Lumpur.
 Two of the suspects were alleged to have been fighting for the Islamic State of Iraq and the Levant (ISIS) in Syria.
 These arrests coincided with the Malaysian Government's plans to introduce two new anti-terror bills: the Prevention of Terrorism Act and the Special Measures Against Terrorism in Foreign Countries Act.